napari/napari/.github/PULL_REQUEST_TEMPLATE.md

 <!-- AI Policy
 The [napari AI use policy and guidelines](https://napari.org/dev/developers/contributing/ai.html) should be read and followed when using AI tools to assist with development.

+TLDR: We are humans who enjoy working with other humans.
+You may use whatever tools you like, but you are ultimately responsible for the changes you submit.
+Don’t submit changes you haven’t carefully read through yourself, and let us have a conversation with you, not a chatbot.
 -->

 <!-- Final Checklist